-To establish the effect of and learn from the experiences resulting from different types of floor coverings in the indoor environment Forbo, together with Senta Sensory Consulting (NL), conducted a study on the sensory experience of indoor spaces when they are furnished with a variation of interior materials and attributes.
-People were asked to experience 5 different room-sets in one single building.
-All rooms were identical in their architecture, size and access to exterior lighting, but all furnished with a different type of floor coverings and fitting attributes.
-The tests where done by candidates using neuro research where brain activity of the test persons was measured when experiencing the different environments.
-The research turned out that floor coverings and the type of floor that is used, have a proportionally higher effect on the way the atmosphere and quality of an interior space is experienced then other finishing's.
-Floor coverings, whether in a modern concrete design, a warm homely wood decor, a contemporary all-over design, or comfortable carpet tiles in natural colors literally create the bases for the experience of the quality of the indoor environment
+To establish the effect of and learn from the experiences portfolio that leave you a choice as well as specific resulting from different types of floor coverings in the solutions.
+Non-slip vinyl and textile, floor that keep the indoor environment Forbo, together with Senta Sensory dirt and moist outside, floors that are naturally biostatic Consulting (NL), conducted a study on the sensory or conductive flooring for special high-tech applications. experience of indoor spaces when they are furnished with a variation of interior materials and attributes.
+People were Good acoustics: Using the right type of floor coverings asked to experience 5 different room-sets in one single can help control and reduce noise, whether it is contact building.
+All rooms were identical in their architecture, size noise from the floor above, or ambient sound created in and access to exterior lighting, but all furnished with a the space itself.
+Textile flooring obviously generates different type of floor coverings and fitting attributes.
+The lower noise levels than hard floors, but even our resilient tests where done by candidates using neuro research where floors can be equipped with sound-dampening brain activity of the test persons was measured when qualities in their backing or sublayers. experiencing the different environments.
+The research turned out that floor coverings and the type of floor that is Comfort: Floors offer comfort, they merge with the used, have a proportionally higher effect on the way the function of the space in which people live and work. atmosphere and guality of an interior space is experienced They can be warm underfoot and soft to the touch, like then other finishing's.
+Floor coverings, whether in a modern is the case with textiles, or they can be resilient and hard concrete design, a warm homely wood decor, a facilitating walking, moving traffic and heavy loads. contemporary all-over design, or comfortable carpet tiles in natural colors literally create the bases for the experience of Light: Floor coverings have the capacity to reflect the quality of the indoor environment natural light, making spaces feel open and bright.
+For